 Cloning a motor vehicle is the equivalent of identity theft.
 It simply entails stealing a legitimately owned vehicle's identity.
 Cloning refers to the exact duplication or copy of a legally bought and registered motor vehicle.

-South African criminal syndicates are among the best in the world at vehicle cloning, however changing 10,000 microdot identifiers is a near-impossible task.
+South African criminal syndicates are among the best in the world at vehicle cloning, however changing 10,000 microdot identifiers, linked to the original manufacturers VIN, is a near-impossible task.

-The Microdot adhesive has an Ultraviolet (UV) base to it.
+The Microdot adhesive has an ultraviolet (UV) base.
 Law enforcement agencies identify tagged assets with the use of ultraviolet light.
 The tagged asset will glow when exposed to UV light.

 The Recoveri Microdot or MicroTag cannot be easily removed without destroying the asset.
 The UV based adhesive dries within 15 minutes of application and hardens within 12 hours.